Support for families of complexly poorly children

 We offer a range of wellbeing and holistic support sessions throughout the year, including reiki, yoga and meditation.
 These all help families to relax and recharge.

-We also offer practical advice from trusted professionals and solicitor such as help navigating the social welfare system.
+We also offer practical advice from trusted professionals and solicitors such as help navigating the social welfare system.
 This includes offering advice on benefits and legal advice.

 Who we support

-Our criteria for taking new referrals are that the child must be aged between 0-25 years old and has been diagnosed with a life-limiting condition according to NICE Guidelines:
+Our criteria for taking new referrals are that the child must be below the age of 18 and have been diagnosed with a life-threatening or shortening condition according to NICE Guidelines:

-Conditions where premature death is inevitable.
-(E.g. cystic fibrosis)
+Conditions where premature death is inevitable (E.g. cystic fibrosis, Duchenne muscular dystrophy).

-Progressive conditions without curative treatment options.
-(E.g. Batten disease, mucopolysaccaridoses, muscular dystrophy.)
+Progressive conditions without curative treatment options (E.g. Batten disease, mucopolysaccharidoses).

-Irreversible but non-progressive conditions causing severe disability leading to susceptibility to health complications and likelihood of premature death. (e.g. multiple disabilities such as brain or spinal cord injury.)
+Irreversible but non-progressive conditions causing severe disability leading to susceptibility to health (E.g. Severe cerebral palsy, multiple disabilities such as following brain or spinal cord injury).